Just intonation: a general framework

 Greek women playing ancient Harp, Cithara and Lyre musical instruments (source)

-Models of vibrating strings attributed to the “ancient Greeks” suggest that frequency ratios of 2/1 (the octave), 3/2 (the major fifth) and 5/4 (the major third) produce consonant intervals, while other ratios produce a degree of dissonance.
+Models of vibrating strings attributed to the "ancient Greeks" suggest that frequency ratios of 2/1 (the octave), 3/2 (the major fifth) and 5/4 (the major third) produce consonant intervals, while other ratios produce a certain degree of dissonance.

 A 19-key per octave (from "A" to "a") keyboard designed by Gioseffo Zarlino (1517-1590) (source)